 However, with an aging workforce and an insufficient pipeline of new workers, the construction industry faces a critical shortage of skilled craft professionals.
 According to economic data, approximately 500,000 construction jobs are ready to be filled right now, and that number will increase with economic growth and forthcoming federal infrastructure legislation.

-ABC and its 70 chapters are doing their part to train craft and management professionals using innovative and flexible learning models like just-in-time task training, competency-based progression, work-based learning and government registered apprenticeships to build a safe, skilled and productive workforce.
+ABC and its 69 chapters are doing their part to educate and re-educate craft and management professionals using innovative and flexible learning models like just-in-time task education, competency-based progression, work-based learning and government registered apprenticeships to build a safe, skilled and productive workforce.
+According to a 2019 ABC Workforce Development Survey, ABC members invested $1.6 billion to educate their employees in 2018, up from $1.1 billion in 2013.
+The 45% increase in spending resulted in nearly twice as many course attendees—more than 980,000—receiving craft, leadership and safety education to advance their careers in commercial and industrial construction.

 • Policy that reflects an “all of the above” approach to workforce development where workers and employers have the freedom to choose the best way to provide value and build America.